-Global Institute for Lifelong Empowerment (GiLE) is a Budapest-based foundation that was launched at World Science Forum 2019.
+Global Institute for Lifelong Empowerment (GiLE) is a Budapest-based foundation that was launched at the World Science Forum in 2019.

 I appreciate the efforts of GILE to organise an event within the framework of the World Science Forum.
 The future of education is not only about the technologies.
 Education is still the responsibility of the student.
 They also have to think about how they adapt, not just the institutions.

 I strongly believe that teachers have a duty to innovate.
 They need to teach less content and more transversal skills, such as reflective thinking, empathy, critical thinking.
 These are skills that robots will not be able to do and teaching them will help give future generations a meaningful life.

 The GILE initiative is of particular importance because it deals with the future of education systems.
 I think we will have a paradigm change in education, based on a number of pillars such as ethics, diversity and an interdisciplinary approach that provides flexibility.